saurabhkamal/PowerBI-Business-Intelligence-Customer-Churn/README.md

   e.g. Churn rate = 10 / 100 = 10%

-- There are multiple ways to calculate churn
+- There are multiple ways to calculate churn<br>
       -	Varies by industry and revenue model.
       -	An e-commerce platform could e.g. define a churner as someone who hasn’t made a purchase in the last 12 months.

-- Importance of churn rate:
+- Importance of churn rate:<br>
       - Allowing companies to measure competitiveness.
       - It tells you exactly why customers are leaving.
       - It is a rate at which customers stop doing business with an entity.